AMWA-TV/is-13/docs/Behaviour.md

 - maximum length of strings used as labels, descriptions or tag values
 - maximum number of values for each named tag
 - maximum number of tags
-- maximum total size of distinguishing information per resource or across all resources
+- maximum total size of information per resource or across all resources

 The API implementation MAY reject requests which it cannot process, with a `500` Internal Error response.